openvinotoolkit/openvino/docs/Extensibility_UG/add_openvino_ops.md

 @sphinxdirective

 OpenVINO™ Extension API allows you to register custom operations to support models with operations which OpenVINO™ does not support out-of-the-box.
 This capability requires writing code in C++, so if you are using Python to develop your application you need to build a separate shared library implemented in C++ first and load it in Python using ``add_extension`` API.
-Please refer to :ref:`Create library with extensions <create-library-with-extensions>` for more details on library creation and usage.
+Please refer to :ref:`Create library with extensions <create_library_with_extensions>` for more details on library creation and usage.
 The remining part of this document describes how to implement an operation class.

 Operation Class
 ###############